ghostdogpr/caliban/vuepress/docs/docs/optimization.md

 This would normally require N + 1 queries, one for `getAllUserIds` and one for each call to `getUserNameById`.
 In contrast, `ZQuery` will automatically optimize this to two queries, one for `userIds` and one for `userNames`, assuming an implementation of the user service that supports batching.

 ## Building a DataSource
-To build a `ZQuery` that actually execute a request, you first need to build a `DataSource`.
+To build a `ZQuery` that executes a request, you first need to build a `DataSource`.
 A `DataSource[R, E, A]` defines how to execute requests of type `A` and require 2 things:
-- an `identifier` that uniquely identifies the data source (requests from different data sources will not be batched together)
+- an `identifier` that uniquely identifies the data source (requests from *different* data sources will *not* be batched together)
 - a effectful function `run` from a list of requests to a `Map` of requests and results

 Let's consider `getUserNameById` from the previous example.
-We need to define a corresponding request type:
+We need to define a corresponding request type that extends `zquery.Request` for a given response type:
 ```scala
 case class GetUserName(id: Int) extends Request[String]
 ```